rks101/jaq/README.md

 ## How can fish hold their breath for so long underwater? something is fishy?

-## You see JAQ (Just A Question), why does this remind you FAQ (Frequestly Asked Questions) while no one asks these often?
+## You see JAQ (Just A Question), why does this remind you FAQ (Frequently Asked Questions) while not many people ask these often?